 Text: Biochemistry, 4th Edition, by Mathews, van Holde & Ahern (3rd Edition also OK); additionally: Biochemistry, by L. Stryer, W.H.
 Freeman & Co. (available free on PubMed- you need to search by topic/keywords); Biochemistry texts by other authors may be substituted but lecture material usually follows Mathews closely.
 I can lend one or two copies if I am allowed into my campus office.

 Supplementary Text Biochemical Calculations, 2nd Edition, I.H.
-Segel, John Wiley & Sons. (optional but very useful to help learn problem solving; I will hand out some problems from this book):
+Segel, John Wiley & Sons. (very useful to help learn problem solving; I will hand out some problems from this book):

 I recommend using the Internet for searching other sources of information relevant to the course material as a tool for study but NOT just Wikipedia unless you look into the citations.
-Youtube videos from reliable sources on some of the processes we will discuss can also be useful.
+YouTube videos from reliable sources on some of the processes we will discuss can also be useful.

-Lecture slides/notes and assignments will be posted on Blackboard.
-All exams will be on Blackboard and if you don't have a reliable Internet connection, notify me immediately.
+Lecture slides with notes and exams will be posted on Blackboard under Course Documents.
+Assignments will be posted under 'Assignments'.
+All exams will be done on Blackboard.